MIC-DKFZ/nnDetection/projects/Task011_Kits/README.md

 1. Follow the instructions and usage policies to download the data and place all the folders which contain the data and labels for each case into `Task011_Kits / raw`
 2. Run `python prepare.py` in `projects / Task011_Kits / scripts` of the nnDetection repository.
 3. Run `nndet_seg2det 011` to convert the semantic segmentation labels to instance segmentations.
-4. Run ... to download and replace the manually corrected labels.
+4. Run ... to download and replace the manually corrected labels. # TODO

 The data is now converted to the correct format and the instructions from the nnDetection README can be used to train the networks.